- Survey name: Opinions and Lifestyle Survey (OPN)

-The OPN is different from other ONS social surveys in that it does not collect proxy responses.
+The OPN is different from other ONS social surveys in that it does not, generally, collect proxy responses (responses from another adult on behalf of the selected adult).
 This is because a large proportion of questions asked on the survey are opinions questions.
 These are unsuitable for proxy collection due to their subjective nature, which if collected would reduce the accuracy and quality of the data through adding missing or inaccurate responses.

 Why you can trust our data

 The ONS is the UK's largest independent producer of statistics and its National Statistics Institute.
 The Data Policies and Information Charter, available on the ONS website, details how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.
 More information about our data policies is available.

 The OPN is carefully designed and tested, and extensive quality control procedures are used throughout.Nôl i'r tabl cynnwys